RadioAstronomySoftwareGroup/pyuvdata/docs/index.rst

 Community Guidelines
 --------------------

-Contributions are to this package to add new file formats or address any of the issues in the `issue log <https://github.com/HERA-Team/pyuvdata/issues>`__ are very welcome.
+Contributions to this package to add new file formats or address any of the issues in the `issue log <https://github.com/HERA-Team/pyuvdata/issues>`__ are very welcome.
-Please submit improvements as pull requests against the repo.
+Please submit improvements as pull requests against the repo after verifying that the existing tests pass and any new code is well covered by unit tests.

 Bug reports or feature requests are also very welcome, please add them to the issue log after verifying that the issue does not already exist.